-VHS Revival treads unfamiliar ground with a familiar friend
+Treading unfamiliar ground with a familiar friend

 Die Hard with a Vengeance would prove something of a departure for a series that had stuck to a very strict formula.
 Back in 1988, the original Die Hard revolutionised the action genre with its fallible lead and breakneck pacing, plunging hero John McClane into a claustrophobic environment and turning him into a one-man army of an entirely different variety.
-Unlike the rest of Hollywood’s macho leads, McClane survived not as an invincible killing machine with biceps to spare, but through grit and determination and just a little bit of Christmas good fortune.
+Unlike your typical Hollywood macho lead, McClane survived not as an invincible killing machine with biceps to spare, but through grit and determination and just a little bit of Christmas good fortune.
 The movie also put character before brawn, forging a relatable hero whose witty one-liners were more than just cheap puns for a gaggle of nondescript baddies.

 In 1990, the inevitable sequel gave us more of the same.
 Renny Harlin’s Die Hard 2: Die Harder was exactly what it claimed to be.
-It was Die Hard with the volume turned up — inferior in the sense that it offered little innovation, but made very much in the McTiernan mode, with high drama and the kind of astonishing action sequences that left Harlin breathlessly chasing his cast as if strapped to a rocket.
+It was Die Hard with the volume turned up — inferior in the sense that it offered little innovation but made very much in the McTiernan mode, with high drama and the kind of astonishing action sequences that left Harlin breathlessly chasing his cast as if strapped to a rocket.
 Harlin was able to freshen his like-for-like formula by using McClane’s cynical charm to shrug off the familiarity of events, but the ‘lone soldier in confined spaces’ formula had run its course after two features.
 After all, how can the same shit happen to the same guy three times?

 Bruce Willis was aware of this, and with a renewed swagger following the success of Quentin Tarantino’s career-salvaging Pulp Fiction, he was very precious about preserving the value of the part that made him, turning down several scripts that he felt were second-rate retreads of inferior action vehicles, the kind that were already derivative of the genre’s undisputed high-point.
 One proposed screenplay saw McClane taking on yet more terrorists on a cruise liner in a movie reminiscent of Seagal actioner Under Siege, a pitch that would eventually become the dubiously-premised Speed 2: Cruise Control.
 McClane is an emotional train wreck, which is presumably why he throws himself in front of so many of them, but Willis wasn’t about to sacrifice his most famous character for the kind of screenplay that would almost certainly inspire derision from critics who had lauded his performance as the super-cool-boxer-turned-crook Butch Coolidge.
 Thanks to Pulp Fiction, Willis had salvaged a career that was almost made extinct thanks to commercial flops such as Hudson Hawk and Striking Distance, and he wasn’t about to be typecast into oblivion for a second time.

 Zeus – [tied with John to the liquid bomb on the freighter] What the hell’s all this got to do with killing McClane?